DebbieBergstrom/Russian-Roulette/README.md

 After following these steps, the app wassuccessfully deployed to Heroku.

+&nbsp;

 ---
 ## **Credits**

 ### Here's a collection of sites that were helpful in creating this website:
-&nbsp;

 - [WC3Shools](https://www.????) explanation tbc

-Create some of the text content: Worked together with [ChatGPT](https://openai.com/)
+To create some of the text content: Worked together with [ChatGPT](https://openai.com/)

 ---